 - If an hourly employee is terminated for poor performance, the HR Employment section should be notified by the supervisor and HR Employment will note that the employee is not eligible for re-hire.

-- Once the employee has been terminated, the department will need to end the employee's hourly PA on the Personnel Authorization (PA) system.
-To end the hourly PA following the instructions below:
+- Once the employee has been terminated, the department will need to end the employee's hourly assignment in Workday.

 Absence From Work